Scottsdale, Arizona Therapists

 Many therapists offer a complimentary assessment and/ or an initial conversation to be sure that you are a suitable match.

 Crisis Response Network provides immediate and confidential help for someone in crisis.
-They offer a 24 hour a day / 7 days a week hotline and mobile services.
+They offer a 24-hour-a-day / 7-day-a-week hotline and mobile services.

 Nonprofit Mental Health Providers

-Devereux Advanced Behavioral Health serves children, adolescents, and families in the need of mental health counseling.
-Outpatient counseling services are offered in the office, at school, and / or in the home.
+Devereux Advanced Behavioral Health serves children, adolescents, and families in need of mental health counseling.
+Outpatient counseling services are offered in the office, at school, and/or in the home.

 Banner Health offers outpatient behavioral health services for a variety of mental health conditions.

 Community Bridges combines medical and behavioral interventions to treat psychiatric and substance abuse needs.
 They offer individual, group, and family therapy.
 They are one of the largest statewide providers offering fully integrated medical and behavioral health care.